logseq/docs/pages/Filename format.md

 	- You may find the `Filename format` setting since Logseq `0.8.9`
 		- ![image.png](../assets/image_1666165908432_0.png)
 	- This setting configures how a page **in the current graph** is stored to a file
-		- Only upgrade to the latest format is available unless [[Developer mode]] is enabled (downgrade is not encouraged).
+		- Only upgrade to the latest format is available.
 	- To change the config, click the `Edit` button and follow the instructions in the pop-up `Filename format` panel to convert your files.
 		- #+BEGIN_WARNING
 		  **Backup** all your notes somewhere else **first** before continue